trickstercache/trickster/docs/alb.md

     alb:
       mechanism: rr # round robin
       pool:
-        - node01 # as named above
+        - node01 # as named above; weight 1
         - node02
-        # - node02 # if this node were uncommented, weighting would change to 33/67
+        # to weight the pool, use the mapping form on any entry:
-        # add backends multiple times to establish a weighting protocol.
+        # - name: node02
-        # when weighting, use a cycling list, rather than a sorted list.
+        #   weight: 2 # node02 would receive 2 of every 3 requests
 ```

 Here is the visual representation of this configuration: